Cultivating Relationships with Makers Within Our Communities

 Members of the Agency by Design: Early Childhood in the Making team visited the Boston Mini Maker Faire at the Boston Children's Museum to learn more about the work of makers in the New England area.

 Throughout the faire, we came across multiple booths where makers were stationed to work with learners of all ages, introducing projects that inspired thinking and making from across the disciplines.
-One specific project we came across, encouraged young makers to build a “rocket” out of paper.
+One specific project we came across, the Einstein’s Workshop, encouraged young makers to build a “rocket” out of paper.